Accidental Nest Removal and Disturbance

 3. Act Quickly: If you witness a fallen nest on the ground with babies and no parents in sight or are unsure about the circumstances call for help.
 The quicker the nest is placed where it belongs and the parents and babies are reunited, the higher their chances of survival.

 Of course, if you see a bird that has exposed bone or blood, bugs or insects covering it, no feathers, or a bird that is sleeping, human intervention is required.
-Call Wildlife Rescue’s Support Centre at 604-526-7275.
-To help us return your call quickly, please leave your contact information and observation.
-We will make sure the bird is treated with the kindness and compassion it deserves!
+Please contact our Support Centre for assistance.

 Donating to Wildlife Rescue is another great way to contribute to the safety of ground-nesting birds.
 Your support will help wildlife stay wild – click here to donate.